omerio/knockout-app/docs/DOCS.md

 };
 ````

-# Understanding Context (Scope)
+## Understanding Context (Scope)

 Understanding [context](http://Knockout.com/documentation/binding-context.html) is really key to grasping the Model-View-ViewModel (MVVM) concepts.
 A really useful Chrome extension that can help with inspecting the current Knockout context is the [Knockout context debugger](https://chrome.google.com/webstore/detail/Knockout-context-debugg/oddcpmchholgcjgjdnfjmildmlielhof?utm_source=chrome-app-launcher-info-dialog).
 Using the debugger we are able to inspect the different contexts in the customer admin application and view the values of the built in Knockout variables such as `$data`, `$parent`, `$parents`, `$parentContext` and `$index`.

-The root ViewModel, marked with the red rectangle, represent the root view model of the application.
+The root ViewModel context is marked with the red rectangle in the screenshot below.
 This context can be referenced in bindings using the `$root` Knockout variable.
 The `$data` Knockout variable always references the View Model for the current context.
-The table below explains the various contexts in the custom admin application:
+The table below explains the various contexts in the customer admin application:

 Color | Context object | Description